keithbsmiley-other/emilysite/_posts/2021-2-10-humoral-medicine.md

 Let’s continue down Medical History Lane, shall we?

 Germany’s Johannes Gutenberg invented the printing press in 1440, allowing for faster and easier communication.
-Moveable type was way more efficient that hiring scribes to write every letter by hand.
+Moveable type was way more efficient than hiring scribes to write every letter by hand.

 Meanwhile, in Florence, the Renaissance Age was starting to take shape.
 The Medici family, along with other incredibly rich families, started to financially support budding artists.
 Italian writers, politicians, scientists, and artists (Da Vinci, Descartes, Galileo, Hobbes, Chaucer, Dante…you get the idea) vowed to pull society into an Age of Enlightenment—and out of the “Dark Ages”.
 The humanism movement allowed for the idea that man was the center of his own universe—rather than what was taught under Catholicism.